Bot Traffic Detection

 How to identify bot traffic in Google Analytics?

-- Source/Medium (Where did the request come from and what was requested?).
+• Source/Medium (Where did the request come from and what was requested?).
 This will allow you to look at requests coming from search engines via automated queries versus real humans looking for content on your site.
-Additionally, it’s important to check where people came from when they land on your site since bots don’t usually visit multiple pages as users do.
+Additionally, it’s important to check where people came from when they landed on your site since bots don’t usually visit multiple pages as users do.
 For instance, if someone visits multiple pages while staying for 2 minutes or more per session and then leaves without taking any action, it’s a good indication they are using Autoplay on their browser.

-- Landing page (What is the first web page where people land after they click on your link?).
+• Landing page (What is the first web page where people land after they click on your link?).
 Checking the landing page can help determine if a visitor has actually clicked on your link or is just following it because of Autoplay.

-- Time on site (How long do people stay on your site?).
+• Time on site (How long do people stay on your site?).
 If visitors don’t spend enough time on your site to interact with certain elements, chances are they are not real human beings but rather bots trying to auto-fill fields, looking for vulnerabilities or just randomly browsing through your site.

-Adobe has published a couple of methods for identifying bot activity.
 One example is using custom segments to find out how many sessions are filled with pageviews that contain only one hit and dividing those values by session length.
 You can also check on client-side events like scroll, click, mouse move and picture load which have been ‘hijacked’ by automated requests.

-Another good method to detect bots is missing events which are relevant to your site such as rapid or repeated page reloads over a short period of time or large gaps in between user interactions on different parts of the site.
+Another good method to detect bots is missing events which are relevant to your site such as rapid or repeated page reloads over a short period or large gaps in between user interactions on different parts of the site.

 This approach will only work for bots that have automated scripts designed for browsing websites rather than actual humans who are accessing your pages with Autoplay enabled or if they use multiple devices like mobile phone browsers which don’t provide unique IDs.